Home | The Boat | First Mate | Admiral | Guestbook

 © janice142

 Recently I was corresponding with an online associate who was debating various used boats that seemed to suit he and his wife.
 When he asked for advice immediately I knew which I would chose, and told him why.
 When you're looking at two identical boats, the one that's been lived aboard and called home is often the better choice over the lightly used dock queen.
-You too may wonder why that's so.
+You too may wonder why that is so.

 The where and why: